 ARTZ 19104 - Ceramics Special Topics: Handbuilding

-Students will learn techniques and processes of handbuilding ceramic projects; participants need no previous clay experience.
-Students will use an ovenware clay body and will experiment with high and low temperature firings.
+previous clay experience.
+Students will use an ovenware This course is an intensive development of basic acting clay body and will experiment with high and low temperature firings.

 ARTZ 19105 - Ceramics Special Topics: Tilemaking